vocdoni/docs/docs/protocol/data-schema.md

 ### QuestionDetails

-It holds all the details to present to the user in order to make cast her vote.
+It holds all the details to display so that users can make a choice about a vote.

 The creation of this document is critical.
-Multiple checks should be in place to guarantee that the data is choeren (well formatted, not missing locales...).
+Multiple checks should be in place to ensure that the data is choerent (well formatted, all relevant locales present, etc).

 The index of the votingOptions is used as identifier.